List of Star Wars species (A–E): Er'Kit

 Er'Kit are usually skinny and grayish-blue, with long ears.
 The only well-known one is Ody Mandrell.
 Er'Kit inhabit the desert planet Er'Kit, for which they were named.
 One can be seen in The Phantom Menace during the pod race.

+Evocii

+The Evocii are a primitive humanoid race from Nal Hutta, formerly known as Evocar.

 Ewok

 Ewoks are a primitive tribal species from the forest moon of Endor.
 They are approximately half the size of humans and covered with fur.
-The Ewoks are best known for their aid to the Rebel mission to remove the shield protecting the Second Death Star known as the battle of Endor.
+The Ewoks are best known for their aid to the Rebel mission to remove the deflector shield protecting the Second Death Star known as the battle of Endor.
+Some would humorously argue that the Ewoks are responsible for the downfall of the Empire, because without them, the Rebel fleet would have been completely destroyed.
 While peaceful by nature, they are extremely territorial and have been known to fight ferociously in protection of their society.
 Though they are known as Ewoks, the species name itself was never mentioned in Return of the Jedi.
 They can also be found in the Lucasfilm movie Caravan of Courage and The Battle of Endor.